Published by Naked Armor

 Not all straight razor blades are alike.
 When shopping for one, look for good tempered blades as they sharpen well.
 To check, The Art of Manliness site recommends catching the blade point under your thumbnail and slipping it off quickly.

 If it gives a clear ring, it’s most likely to be well-tempered.
-Choose also a round pointed blade, as it will minimize cuts, especially if you are still a Padawan in the art of shaving.
+Also choose a round pointed blade, as it will minimize cuts, especially if you are still a Padawan in the art of shaving.

 Blade width is also an important factor in choosing your straight razor.
 Generally, a 5/8 size blade will allow you to easily control the blade as it sweeps through the contours of your face.

-Naked Armor founder Derek Todd recommends a Japanese blade for beginners.
-“While German-made Solingen steel razor blades are the best in the world, Japanese-made blades are no slouches in that department either.”,he said.
+Naked Armor founder Derek Dodds recommends a Japanese blade for beginners.
+“While German-made Solingen steel razor blades are the best in the world, Japanese-made blades are no slouches in that department either.”, he said.